-- 102. WFP expects to enter into strategic and policy-level partnerships with the Ministry of National Development Planning, the Ministry of Health, the Ministry of Social Affairs, the Ministry of Education and Culture, the National Team for the Acceleration of Poverty Reduction at the Vice President's Office and the National Logistics Agency. - 103.
-WFP is exploring partnerships with Nutrition International, the Global Alliance for Improved Nutrition, SNV Netherlands Development Organization, DSM48 and civil society entities. - 104.
+- 102. WFP expects to enter into strategic and policy-level partnerships with the Ministry of National Development Planning, the Ministry of Health, the Ministry of Social Affairs, the Ministry of Education and Culture, the National Team for the Acceleration of Poverty Reduction at the Vice President's Office, the National Team for Acceleration of Stunting Prevention and the National Logistics Agency. - 103.
+WFP is exploring partnerships with Nutrition International, the Global Alliance for Improved Nutrition, SNV Netherlands Development Organization, DSM and civil society entities. - 104.
 Through South-South cooperation, WFP will pursue opportunities to provide technical assistance and contribute to policy dialogue in the areas of stunting prevention, SBCC and school feeding, including as an enabler and connector.